Joyfuljoy12/LITA_Class_Sales_Data/README.md

 ![image](https://github.com/user-attachments/assets/71bd7860-b94d-47ea-8b9c-94fee8a6e91a)

 In Summary,
-      In the above diagrams, the top sales of product categories was shoes from region (south, east and west) during the year 2023 and 2024 at or almost a particular duration from February (2023), Quarter 1 to August (2023), Quarter 3 and also from February (2024), Quarter 1 to July (2024), Quarter 3.
+      in the above diagrams, the top sales of product categories was shoes from region (south, east and west) during the year 2023 and 2024 at or almost a particular duration from February (2023), Quarter 1 to August (2023), Quarter 3 and also from February (2024), Quarter 1 to July (2024), Quarter 3.
 From this period, there is a change in the ecosystem causing the atmosphere to gradually change from harmattan weather to rainy weather.
 So therefore, individuals/ customers tend to make more purchase of shoes/sandals during this period.

-to